pyzo/pyzo/doc/yoton/examples.rst

 IDE / kernel
 -------------

-This network illustrates a simplified version of what yoton was initially designed for: client-kernel communication. `IEP <http://www.iep-project.org>`_ uses yoton for its kernel-client communications, see `here <https://bitbucket.org/iep-project/iep/src/tip/iep/iepkernel/start.py>`_ which channels IEP uses for that.
+This network illustrates a simplified version of what yoton was initially designed for: client-kernel communication. `Pyzo <https://www.pyzo.org>`_ uses yoton for its kernel-client communications, see `here <https://bitbucket.org/iep-project/iep/src/tip/iep/iepkernel/start.py>`_ which channels Pyzo uses for that.

 The network consists of one kernel and two clients which are connected via a broker.
 Both clients can control the kernel via an stdin stream and receive output on stdout.
 The kernel also has a reply-channel so that the IDE's can obtain introspection information (think auto-completion).
 The broker also publishes some status messages.
 The bottom kernel is apparently only interested in kernel control.